EricNiyo73/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 file 8.Write a function that prints the sum of the two diagonals of a square matrix of integers

 file 3.
 Write a function that gets the length of a prefix substring.

+file 9  Write a function that sets the value of a pointer to a char.
 .